 It’s just so easy to blame other people or other factors when you see something you don’t like.

 While laying the blame on external factors is a problem (I wrote about that here), sometimes we blame others inside our organization for the problem.
 Great leaders never do that.

 If you’re the senior leader in your organization, everything you don’t like about it is your responsibility.

 Great leaders never blame.
 They take responsibility instead.

 Sure, it’s not your responsibility to handle all the problems personally.
-But it is your responsibility to ensure your culture stays healthy, people remain on mission and that the problems you’re facing get solved well and in a timely manner by the right people.
+But it is your responsibility to ensure your culture stays healthy, people remain on mission, and that the problems you’re facing are solved promptly by the right people.